mwcproject/docs/guides/manage_locked_funds.md

   If you want to spend your HODL rewards but are worried to move your HODL Funds, make sure to lock them.

-  To use this feature we need to enable it first before we can lock wanted Outputs.
+  To use this feature we need to enable it first before we can lock wanted Outputs. <br>
+  **Make sure you are on Version 1.0.18 or above**

 ## Contents :